httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Insufficient Coverage {#security-coverage}

 Any portions of the message not covered by the signature are susceptible to modification by an attacker without affecting the signature.
 An attacker can take advantage of this by introducing a header field or other message component that will change the processing of the message but will not be covered by the signature.
-Such an altered message would still pass signature verification, but when the verifier processes the message as a whole, the unsigned content injected by the attacker would subvert the trust conveyed by the valid signature.
+Such an altered message would still pass signature verification, but when the verifier processes the message as a whole, the unsigned content injected by the attacker would subvert the trust conveyed by the valid signature and change the outcome of processing the message.

-To combat this, an application should require as much of the message as possible to be signed, within the limits of the application and deployment.
+To combat this, an application of this specification should require as much of the message as possible to be signed, within the limits of the application and deployment.
 The verifier should only trust message components that have been signed.
+Verifiers could also strip out any sensitive unsigned portions of the message before processing of the message continues.

 ## Cryptography and Signature Collision {#security-collision}

 The HTTP Message Signatures specification does not define any of its own cryptographic primitives, and instead relies on other specifications to define such elements.
 If the signature algorithm or key used to process the signature input string is vulnerable to any attacks, the resulting signature will also be susceptible to these same attacks.

-A common attack against signature systems is to force a signature collision, where the same signature value an be applied to multiple different inputs.
+A common attack against signature systems is to force a signature collision, where the same signature value successfully verifies against multiple different inputs.
 Since this specification relies on reconstruction of the input string based on an HTTP message, and the list of components signed is fixed in the signature, it is difficult but not impossible for an attacker to effect such a collision.
 An attacker would need to manipulate the HTTP message and its covered message components in order to make the collision effective.

 To counter this, only vetted keys and signature algorithms should be used to sign HTTP messages.
 The HTTP Message Signatures Algorithm Registry is one source of potential trusted algorithms.

+While it is possible for an attacker to substitute the signature parameters value or the signature value separately, the [signature input generation algorithm](#create-sig-input) always covers the signature parameters as the final value in the input string.
+This strongly binds the signature input with the signature value in a way that makes it much more difficult for an attacker to perform a partial substitution.

 ## Key Theft {#security-keys}